wix/Detox/docs/guide/mocking.md

 });
 ```

-This way, you can test your app's behavior in the past or future, without having to wait for the actual time to pass.

-Summarizing the above, the **Backdoor API** enables your tests to directly "speak" to your app, altering its state without UI interaction.
+Summarizing the above, Backdoor API enables your tests to directly "speak" to your app, altering its state without UI interaction.

+:::danger Security Notice

+Avoid using `detoxBackdoor` in your production code, as it might expose a security vulnerability.

+Leave these action handlers to **mock files only**, and make sure they are excluded from the public release builds.
+Backdoor API is a **testing tool**, and it should be isolated to test environments only.

+:::

-Provided that your app is designed with testability in mind, this can be a powerful tool for testing cases where native tools fall short:
+Provided that your app is designed with testability in mind, Backdoor API can be a powerful tool for testing cases where native tools fall short:
 changing the internal clock, simulating network conditions, geolocation, quick authentication, and more.

-:::tip

-Make sure your `detoxBackdoor` event listeners don't throw unhandled exceptions, as this might turn into another
-source of confusion.
-In devRelease mode your app will crash, and Detox will be the bearer of the bad news, although
-it has nothing to do with the actual problem.

-:::

 Use it wisely, and... happy Detoxing!